liamhays/sphero-ble/README.md

 commands.

 Once these commands have been issued, the connection will linger for about 30 seconds until the Sphero terminates it.
-The host can terminate the connection, but it must do so with reason `0x13`, "Remote User Terminated Connection."
+The host can also terminate the connection, but it must do so with reason `0x13`, "Remote User Terminated Connection."